-Every group of objects has its own ArchiMate color, for example the blue color of the application components .
-But every object also has its own, individual color which you can use in conditional layouts.
-If you click on an object on the view you can use the objectviewer on the right side to see which conditional color an object has.
+Every group of objects has its own ArchiMate color, for example, blue being the color of application components.
+However, every object also has its own, individual color, which you can use in conditional layouts.
+If you click an object on a view, you can use the object viewer to see which conditional color is used for that object.

-By using the conditonal color on an object it's possible to show the relationship between objects on the view.
+By using the conditional color on an object, it is possible to show the relationship between the objects on a view.

-Previously, you saw that object Test 1 had the following conditional color: .
+Previously, you could see that the object Test has this conditional color .
 In the example below, Test 1 has the relationship 'composed of' with Test 2.
-If a conditional lay-out is created based on that relationship, it would look like this on the view:
+If a conditional layout is created based on that relationship, it would look like this on the view:

-If a conditional lay-ouy is enabled, you can see it via the legend.
-You can open it by clicking on this icon .
+If a conditional layout is enabled, you will be able to see it via the legend.
+To open the legend, click this icon .

-Hovering over the elements in the legend will show an eye as shown in the image below.
-By clicking on it you can temporarily turn elements on and off.
+Hovering over the elements in the legend shows an eye, as shown in the image below.
+Click on it to turn elements on and off temporarily.

-The color can be changed to a standard color, or the color can be made via the color palette.
-Changing the color of an object is only possible if you have permissions on that object.
+To switch to a different color, click the box under Conditional color.
+The color can be changed to a standard color or made custom via the color palette.
+Changing the color of an object is possible only if you have read and write permissions for that object.